-- 1. A doctor of medicine or osteopathy legally authorized to practice medicine and surgery by the State in which he performs such function or action. - 2.
-A doctor of dental surgery or of dental medicine who is legally authorized to practice dentistry by the State in which he performs such function and who is acting within the scope of his license when he performs such functions. - 3.
-A doctor of podiatric medicine...but only with respect to functions which he is legally authorized to perform as such by the State in which he performs them. - 4.
-A doctor of optometry, but only for purposes...which he is legally authorized to perform as a doctor of optometry by the State in which he performs them.
+- 1. A doctor of medicine or osteopathy legally authorized to practice medicine and surgery by the State in which he performs such function or action. - A doctor of dental surgery or of dental medicine who is legally authorized to practice dentistry by the State in which he performs such function and who is acting within the scope of his license when he performs such functions.